-- Stretcher Bars or Scroll Frame – To keep the canvas taut for stitching, you’ll want to use stretcher bars or a scroll frame.
-These handy tools will reduce the need for blocking during final finishing.
+- Stretcher bars or scroll frame: To keep the canvas taut for stitching, you’ll want to use stretcher bars or a scroll frame.
+These handy tools will reduce the need for blocking during the final finishing.
 Use sizes appropriate for the canvas you have chosen.

-- Assorted Threads and Fibers – Each project can be stitched using any holiday threads suitable for the size canvas you have chosen, but feel free to use whatever yarn and color combinations that are pleasing to you and that reflect your own style and creativity.
+- Assorted threads and fibers: Each project can be stitched using any holiday threads suitable for the size canvas you have chosen, but feel free to use whatever yarn and color combinations that are pleasing to you and that reflect your style and creativity.
 If you have leftover threads in holiday colors from a recent needlepoint piece, use these first to save money.